tytydraco/yessleep/out/I_was_paid_to_be_a_fake_customer_at_a_dying_mall_Something_strange_is_happening_in_there.md

 Before she took off, I asked her what her name was.
 She just shook her head, said it’d be pointless for me to know.

+But she did offer one piece of ominous advice:

+"If you want to survive in that place, you have to act natural.
+Think about how a normal person would act inside a mall and then act that way."

 When I got home, I drained the rest of the vodka in my fridge and passed out on my couch.
 When I woke up this morning, I checked my phone and saw a notification from my bank.

 I’d been e-transferred $3,000.